syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ---
 layout: post
 title: Selections in MAUI Calendar widget | Syncfusion
-description: Learn here all about Selections feature in Syncfusion MAUI Calendar (SfCalendar) widget and more.
+description: Learn here all about Selections feature in Syncfusion .Net MAUI Calendar (SfCalendar) widget and more.
 platform: maui
 control: SfCalendar
 documentation: ug
 ---

 # Selections in MAUI Calendar (SfCalendar)
-The Selection mode is specified in the calendar property enumeration.
-Can select the dates by tap the cell in the calendar. `SfCalendar` provides three types mode such as `Single`, `Multiple` and `Range` Selection.
-The default `SelectionMode` is Single that allows the user to select one date at a time.
+The Selection mode is specified in the Calendar property enumeration.
+You can select the dates by tapping the cell in the calendar. `SfCalendar` provides three types of modes such as `Single`, `Multiple`, and `Range` Selection.
+The default `SelectionMode` is Single, which allows the user to select only one date at a time.

->**NOTE** Can able to select the cells in the Year, Decade and Century views in the calendar only when the `AllowViewNavigation` property is set to false.
+>**NOTE** You can select the cells in the Year, Decade, and Century views in the calendar only when the `AllowViewNavigation` property is set to false.

 ## Single selection
 The `Single` selection can be performed in the Calendar by setting the `CalendarSelectionMode` property to `Single`.
-In this Selection, you can able to select a single date from the cell.
+In this selection, you can select a single date from the cell.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}